Stefanvdw24/azure-web-app/readme.md

 http://dsvdw-web-app.azurewebsites.net

-I used the code from section 6 of the following course as a basis (except for a fix I made).
+I used the code from section 6 of the following course as a basis (except for changes I made to make it work with AzureW).

 https://www.udemy.com/course/nodejs-the-complete-guide/